 I do a lot of picnics, so that's nothing new.
 But for my birthday weekend, my family joined in on a lake picnic that included some of the old picnic goodies from the '50's.

-...the old "tartan cooler and pelican thermos...straw picnic baskets and a retro plaid picnic basket as a gift from my daughter.
+...the old tartan cooler and pelican thermos...straw picnic baskets and a retro plaid picnic basket, which was a gift from my daughter.

 We played '50's music...on the I-pod and did a little hula hooping on the dock.
 We played some Frisbee...which was invented in the '50's.

 And best of all we sat on a breezy April afternoon and pigged out on chicken salad with grapes and cashews... and talked and laughed...